 Mission & Vision

-- Raise awareness of evidence-based and promising treatment and recovery practices,
+- Accelerate the adoption and implementation of evidence-based and promising addiction treatment and recovery-oriented practices and services;

 The vision of the ATTC Network is to unify science, education and service to transform lives through evidence-based and promising treatment and recovery practices in a recovery-oriented system of care.